 Another image and photo based service.
 It allows users to build virtual “boards” packed with images that are of interest.
 Again only try this platform if you have a lot of visually distinct and interesting images that you want to share.
 The majority of users on Pinterest are women (80%) between the ages of 25-45.

 One last thing – practically all of the key platforms mentioned here offer the chance to run very targeted advertising.
 Unlike print or TV, advertising via social platforms allow you to pick specific demographics: interests, age ranges, geos, companies, job titles and more.
 With that level of detail you can really find and engage the exact people you are after.
 Costs can vary from platform to platform and also depending on what demographic you are after but the results are measured in real time so you can track your results right away.

 I hope you have found this guide of use and that you can use some of these ideas and strategies in your own social media activities for oil and gas.

-If you and your company have yet to embrace social media then now is the time to start.
+If your and your company has yes to embrace social media now is the time to start.
 There is a world of new opportunities out there that you can discover and realise with social media: new relationships, new fans, new talent and new revenue.

 All of this is possible through the power of social media.